 Indicates the set point of used capacity at which point a warning is triggered.
 This parameter cannot be used with WarningSizePercent.

 WarningSizePercent

-Indicates the ratio of used capacity versus real capacity at which point a warning is triggered.
-This parameter cannot be used with WarningSizeBytes.
+Indicates the ratio of used capacity versus the VDisk virtual capacity that triggers a warning.
+This parameter cannot be used with the WarningSizeBytes parameter.

 Chapter 3.
 Establishing Copy Services relationships